transformerlab/transformerlab-docs/for-teams/running-a-task/task-submission-existing-scripts.md

 config = lab.get_config()
 ```

-This returns a dictionary of parameters.
+This returns a dictionary of parameters defined in your task configuration during launch.

 ## 4. Log progress and metrics during training or evaluation